Naples metropolitan railway service: Circumvesuviana

 The Circumvesuviana railway service covers a wide catchment area of over 2 million people, distributed in 47 municipalities, including Scafati, San Valentino Torio and Sarno in the province of Salerno and Avella and Baiano in the province of Avellino.
 The network forms an important commercial artery, and provides services to the important tourist destinations of Pompeii and Herculaneum.

 All routes start from the Napoli Porta Nolana terminus near the Porta Nolana, and pass through Napoli Garibaldi station before splitting into several branches to towns in the province.
 A journey along the entirety of the longest route, the 47 km from Naples to Sorrento, takes about one hour.

-On 27 December 2012 the company was absorbed by the Ente Autonomo Volturno.

-SEPSA (Cumana and Circumflegrea railways)

 Cumana

 The Cumana railway is a commuter railway in Campania, southern Italy, connecting Naples by two separate routes with Torregaveta, near Cuma in the town of Bacoli (about 15 km west of Naples).
 It passes through Pozzuoli and the volcanic Campi Flegrei area.
 The line was built and run by the Società per le Ferrovie Napoletane (the Neapolitan Railway Company), founded in 1883, and is now operated by the EAV company.